geovanymorgado/geovanymorgado/README.md

 ###

-<p align="left">👨‍💻 About me:<br>A student of Systems Analysis and Development who enjoys technology and is always learning new things in the field of programming.</p>
+<p align="left">👨‍💻 about me:<br>Student of Systems Analysis and Development, passionate about technology and constantly seeking to learn and master new tools.</p>

 ###